jasonsmithio/serverless-eventing/tutorials/kafka/README.md

 ## Setup AlphaVantage

 For demos, [AlphaVantage](alphavantage.co "AlphaVantage") is my goto source.
-They have a free tier that allows around 500 APU calls/day and it's easy to sign up.
+They have a free tier that allows around 500 API calls/day and it's easy to sign up.
 You can get your key [here](https://www.alphavantage.co/support/#api-key "here").

 Cloud Secret Manager